 The programs must be certified by SAMHSA, the Substance Abuse and Mental Health Services Administration.
 The facility needs to register with the Drug Enforcement Administration.

-The facility must also hold a DEA license.
+The facility must also hold a license and meet the DEA methadone regulations.
 Since Methadone is a schedule II drug, the Methadone treatment needs to be held in a SAMHSA-certified clinic.

 Unlike the distribution of Methadone, Suboxone can be prescribed in a doctors office.
 Physicians can also prescribe it to patients in hospitals, prisons, and health departments.